 The fun part about waiting for dinner?
 Aperitivo!

-Things to know traveling to Italy first time – Avoid tourist traps
+Things know traveling Italy first time – Language

 That being said, Italy is a very touristic country, thus avoiding the crowds altogether might be hard, but not impossible.